Light-Induced Topological Phase Transitions and Anomalous Thermal Transport in d-Wave Altermagnets: Model and Floquet Effective Hamiltonian

 We drive the system with LPL whose vector potential is given as

 where $A_0$ is the amplitude (it is dimensionless in our units), $\theta$ the polarization angle relative to the $x$-axis, and $\omega$ the frequency.
 The time-dependent Hamiltonian is obtained via the Peierls substitution $\bm{k}\to\bm{k}+e\bm{A}(t)/\hbar$.
 In the high frequency limit and off-resonant regime, the leading order commutator correction vanishes because $\bm{A}(t)=\bm{A}(-t+\tau)$ for a fractional time translation $\tau$, and the effective Hamiltonian reduces to the time averaged part~\cite{eckardt2015high} in Floquet high-frequency expansion regime.
-In the off-resonant limit, the heating rate is significantly reduced, allowing the system to reach a long-lived Floquet prethermal \cite{machado2019exponentially, ho2023quantum} state where the effective Hamiltonian description remains valid or the situation where a finite pulse duration in order of ps or ns is used.
-Finite temperature primarily broadens the Fermi distribution, however, does not destroy the topological band structure provided $k_BT \ll \hbar\omega$.
-We assume that higher-order Floquet corrections do not qualitatively modify the topological phases in the studied system.
-Applying the Jacobi Anger expansion gives renormalized $d$-vectors: